 Especially for those of you traveling with only a carry-on, use the pockets of your clothing to pack socks and small items like beard grooming tools or a curling iron.
 You could also maximize your precious space with a flat toiletry bag that won’t add extra bulk, but instead will fit nicely among your folded clothing.
 Our Davidsbeenhere toiletry bag is durable, water-repellent, and fits more than your average cosmetics bag.
 It also comes in five different colors.
 If you’re planning on doing some damage in regards to shopping, but you don’t feel like lugging around another suitcase, take along a foldable duffel bag so that you won’t have to buy another suitcase while on vacation.There are hundreds of lightweight duffel bags available online.

 There’s nothing worse than mixing your clean clothes with your dirty laundry.
 Most of us pack enough clothing to not have to wash during vacation, and arrive back home with a suitcase of clothes headed for the wash.
 Bring a laundry bag or plastic bag for dirty clothes.
+Get a drawstring bag for this, which works extremely well.
 Another good tip for keeping your suitcase smelling clean is to tuck two or three scented dryer sheets between your clothes.
 If for some reason you need wash a few things at your hotel, pack a small Ziploc bag of powdered laundry detergent.
 Fill up the hotel sink with warm water, dissolve some detergent in the water, and let your clothes soak for a while.
 Rinse thoroughly and hang up in your hotel bathroom to dry.
 This works best for lightweight items such as cotton shirts, underwear, and socks.

 We suggest you check out this best backpack for travel post from Live Once Live Wild for more bag references.